w3c/wot-security/wot-security-metadata.md

 to by name.
 This also allows a certain level of abstraction.

 Here is an example TD using security definitions.
-It uses basic HTTP authentication for HTTPS links and OCF access control lists for equivalent CoAP links:
+It uses basic HTTP authentication for https-links and OCF access control lists for equivalent CoAP links:

     {
       "@context": ["https://w3c.github.io/wot/w3c-wot-td-context.jsonld",